hellomohitsangwan/Track-news/README.md

 ## Note on APIs Keys usage

-Use my API keys for testing purpose onle.please do not share them on any public platform .
+Use my API keys for testing purpose only.please do not share them on any public platform .

 ## Usage